Not sure how to structure your Go web application?

 4. OPERATIONS

 • production/deploy: Builds the a binary for linux/amd64 architecture, compress it using upx, and then run any deployment steps.
-Note that this target asks for y/N confirmation before anything is executed, and also runs the tidy, audit and no-dirty checks first.
+Note that this target asks for y/N confirmation before anything is executed, and also runs the audit and no-dirty checks too.

 • Depending on the project I often add more to this section too.
 For example, a staging/deploy rule for deploying to a staging server, production/connect for SSHing into a production server, production/log for viewing production logs, production/db for connecting to the production database, and production/upgrade for updating and upgrading software on a production server.